Nothing Happens (2018)

 Close enough that she can smell his mother’s detergent and his father’s cologne

-Close enough that maybe he can see the glitter in her overcherry lip gloss
+Close enough that maybe he can see the glitter in that hyper-cherry lip gloss

 He leans closer, eyes pinched shut, deliberate, and so she closes her eyes